Who's Behind Listverse?

-This proved significant as the group had a strong emphasis on the apocalypse, highlighted by their booklet A Timely Message from Heaven: The End of the Present Time.
+This proved significant as the group had a strong emphasis on the apocalypse, highlighted by their booklet, A Timely Message from Heaven: The End of the Present Time.
 New members were required to study it and be trained in it, reading it as many as six times.
 They also taught that Mother Mary had a special role in the apocalypse, and communicated to the leadership.
-They saw themselves as like Noah’s Ark, a ship of righteousness in a sea of depravity.
+They saw themselves as a sort of Noah’s Ark: a ship of righteousness in a sea of depravity.

 The group tended to be secretive and as mentioned above, was literally silent.
 Therefore it was relatively unknown to the outside world until 2000, although in 1998 the school they ran was sanctioned by the government due to unsanitary conditions and violation of child labor statutes.